 "Then maybe next year," he said, sounding like a clever 22-year-old.

-There is a possibility that he will face off against his teammate, pitcher Ren Tawa (22), who was drafted second by The Giants, in the interleague games or the Japan Series in the future.
-His eyes sparkled, and he was excited about the dream match.
+He and his teammate, The Giants second-round draft pick, pitcher Ren Tawa (22), may face each other in an interleague game or the Japan Series in the future.
+His eyes lit up, and he was excited at the prospect of this dream matchup.

 "I've vaguely heard that (Tawa) will be starting, so it would be great if we could face each other as starting pitchers, and I'm really looking forward to it.
 Since we're rivals, if Tawa comes in as a relief pitcher, it will mean we'll lose, so I'll do my best to not let him come in.
 I think it would be best if we could face each other as starting pitchers, so I'll do my best not to lose."

-"My strength is my overall ability as pitcher.
-I'm also good at making up for my shortcomings.
-I want to continue to improve steadily, one step at a time."
+"My strength lies in my overall pitcher ability.
+My strength is also in filling in my weaknesses.
+I want to continue steadily improving, one step at a time."

 This was the last time we saw him in the Waseda uniform.
 This was his first year as a professional and it was a crucial one.
 He swung his right arm with dignity to bring a smile to the faces of the fans in Michinoku.
 (Kato Hiroshi)